 Radio aids from the start

 Radio aids technology transmits a person's voice directly to a deaf child's hearing aids or cochlear implants.
 This makes a big difference for many deaf children and can help them to develop language before they start school.
-Despite the benefits, not all councils in England provide this technology for deaf children to use in the home with their families.
+Despite the benefits, not all councils in England provide this technology for pre-school deaf children to use in the home with their families.

 The following local authorities in England don't currently fund radio aids for pre-school deaf children to use at home.
 We think this needs to change.

 - Barking and Dagenham